-- 1. Member has C1 inhibitor deficiency or dysfunction as confirmed by laboratory testing and meets one of the following criteria: - C1 inhibitor (C1-INH) antigenic level below the lower limit of normal as defined by the laboratory performing the test, or
+- 1. Member is using requested medication for preprocedural prophylaxis (i.e., prior to surgical or major dental procedures) - 2.
+Documentation that the member has C1 inhibitor deficiency or dysfunction as confirmed by laboratory testing and meets ONE of the following criteria: - a.
+C1 inhibitor (C1-INH) antigenic level below the lower limit of normal as defined by the laboratory performing the test